pverscha/SharedMemoryDatastructures/README.md

 ## Datastructures
 ### ShareableMap
 Partially implements the JavaScript Map interface and tries to adhere to the map principles as good as possible.
+This map is currently aimed at setting each key, value pair once and reading the afterwards as `delete()` is not supported (and changing a key's value is also not supported).

+**Not supported**
+* `delete(key: K)`
+* `set(key: K, value: V)` when `key` is already present in the map.

+The reason for these functions that are not supported is straightforward.
+By deleting / changing a key's value, it's size changes which could leave empty gaps of space in the data storage array.
+We should fully support some form of defragmentation in order for memory requirements not to blow up in order to support the deletion and alteration of values.